Blue Window Plaques

 These blue plastic plaques will be fixed to shop windows in Penge, very like the window plaques in shops at Crystal Palace and Clockhouse.
 Here is a prototype blue window plaque designed by Dom Richards:

-At present a team of six comprising of Kate Boyle, Helen Hughes, Glenn Lawence, Paul Mawdesley, Chris O’Shaughnessy, Joel Taylor, and Vanessa Williamson is undertaking careful research into costings, design, past history and display possibilities before samples can be created and shown to interested shop owners.
+At present a team of seven comprising of Kate Boyle, Pete Evans, Helen Hughes, Glenn Lawrence, Paul Mawdesley, Chris O’Shaughnessy, and Vanessa Williamson is undertaking careful research into costings, design, past history and display possibilities before samples can be created and shown to interested shop owners.

 The Penge Heritage Trail working party will steer this project through within a timescale of nine months.
 Dom Richards is designer for all the Penge Heritage Trail plaques: those for pavement, wall and window.
 Satnaam Khera is our website designer.

 When the project is complete, this page will give a full list, with illustrations and photos, of all the shop window plaques and where they are to be found.
 More than twenty shops/businesses have signed up for the project so far.

 We are grateful to Stephen Oxford of the Norwood Society for his advice.